 Helping customers and our communities through COVID-19

-We continue to offer our customers banking services at 32 branches and one dedicated OCBC Premier Banking Centre in Singapore.
-They include all 19 Sunday Banking branches and five with safe deposit boxes.
-These 32 branches are found in the proximity of every neighbourhood town centre.
+We continue to offer our customers banking services at all OCBC Bank branches and OCBC Premier Banking Centres in Singapore.
 Banking hours at these locations remain unchanged, with special queues arranged for the elderly and other vulnerable customers.

-SME customers can go to any of the 32 branches that are open for their banking needs.
+SME customers can go to any of the OCBC Bank branches for their banking needs.
 The Trade Service Centres at OCBC Centre South and OCBC Tampines Centre 2 remain open.

 Over 1,100 ATMs across the island in our shared ATM network with UOB continue to be fully operational.

 Customers can also access our wide range of digital banking services.